Supporting

 Who can apply:

-Designers who are new to Chelsea, specialist nurseries, plant societies or botanic gardens, in partnership with a UK-registered charity, community interest company or not-for-profit organisation.
-The deadline for 2025 funding has passed.
+Designers who are passionate about unusual and rare plants, specialist nurseries, plant societies or botanic gardens, in partnership with a UK-registered charity, community interest company or not-for-profit organisation.
+The application deadline for this category is Monday 4th November 2024.

 Show Gardens